julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Tansy (*Tanacetum vulgare*)
 - Blue Cohosh (*Caulophyllum thalictroides*)
 - Savin Juniper (*Juniperus sabina*, historically documented abortifacient)

+These plants belonged to a closed system of **[Fertility And Birth Medicine](/fertility-herbs-women-world-witchcraft/)**, where knowledge was guarded, transmitted through women, and protected from misuse.

 **Reason Restricted:** Male presence was recorded in folklore and ritual law as disrupting ritual efficacy or violating reproductive authority.